HumanSignal/label-studio/docs/source/templates/slot_filling.md

     <Choice value="Small talk"/>
 </Choices>
 ```
-The `choice="single"` argument restricts the annotators to one choice selection, and `showInline="true"` controls the display of the choices on the labeling interface.
+The `choice="single"` parameter restricts the annotators to one choice selection, and `showInline="true"` controls the display of the choices on the labeling interface.

 ## Related tags